WizIQ WebRTC Virtual Classroom helps you deliver engaging live virtual classes from any internet browser

 The interactive online whiteboard comes with a full-screen mode, creating a bigger workspace.
 You can open multiple whiteboards to draw, illustrate, show diagrams, upload presentations, images or even play videos from your library without any hassles.
 The out-of-the-box advanced geometric shapes and graphs make it easy to teach math and statistics.
 Circuit diagrams, line diagrams, and apparatus shapes have been included for teaching physics, electrical sciences, and chemistry in a hassle-free manner in an online classroom.
 The inclusion of maps helps a great deal when teaching geography.
 You can annotate to explain, illustrate and comment on an existing file or image.
 You also get the option to choose different colors from the color palette.

 Drive real-time interactions with your learners during the live class.
 You can transfer the audio or video control to the attendees of your live session.
 With the live poll option, you can create a poll to pose questions or garner feedback.
 Learners can use the live chat feature and Raise Hand feature to ask questions.
 With the option of live screen and application sharing, instructors can share their screen in real-time and provide remote assistance.
-WizIQ live online class comes with a built-in code editor.
+WizIQ live online classroom comes with a built-in code editor.
 Its shared integrated development environment (IDE) makes it possible for remotely-located students to code in real-time online.

 Upload, organize and store your content in the cloud and access it from anywhere at anytime.
 The integrated library supports all types of files, saving the hassle of transferring and carrying data.
 Upload text, audio, video, PPT, and HTML files in different formats (PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, WAV, WMA, MP3, MOV, AVG, MPEG, WMV, MP4, JPEG, GIF, PNG).
 The virtual storage saves the hassle of transferring and carrying data.
 It’s easy to search for content and share it with your audience.
 Also, once a content resource is uploaded to the library, you can reuse it for different classes.

-Access the WizIQ live class from any browser and set it up within minutes.
+Access the WizIQ online classroom from any browser and set it up within minutes.
 WizIQ makes it easy and seamless to carry out administrative activities for your live sessions.
 You can define roles and permissions for individual attendees and manage your ongoing sessions with a host of in-class features.
 The access to automated class-related reports post the session lets you measure the progress of your learners and make data-driven decisions.

 API and Plugins